Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Conclusion and future directions

+In a similar way, we can have the Seiberg-like duality for Wilson loops in other representations from the ideal with identification of parameters \eqref{eq:3dparameters1}, \eqref{eq:3dparameters3}, and \eqref{eq:3dparameters4}.
+Also, as done in the 2d case, we can have the $S^1$-uplift of twisted chiral rings by eliminating symmetric polynomials of $\gamma_{a,2}$ in \eqref{Ideal-XXZ} with the identification of parameters \eqref{eq:3dparameters}.

-\section{Conclusion and Future Directions}
+\section{Conclusion and future directions}

-In this paper, we discussed the relation between the partition function in A-twisted 2d $\mathcal{N}=(2,2)$ and topologically twisted 3d $\mathcal{N}=2$ gauge theories and the inverse of the norm of Bethe eigenstates for XXX$_{1/2}$ and XXZ$_{1/2}$ spin chain model with a particular choice of $R$-charges and background magnetic fluxes for flavor symmetries in gauge theory sides.
-The correlation functions in gauge theories could be understood as the coefficients of the expectation values of Baxter $Q$-operators as well as conserved charges with appropriate coefficient.
+In this paper, we discussed the relation between the partition function in the A-twisted 2d $\mathcal{N}=(2,2)$ theory (resp. the topologically twisted 3d $\mathcal{N}=2$ gauge theory) and the inverse of the norm of the Bethe eigenstate for the XXX$_{1/2}$ (resp.
+XXZ$_{1/2}$) spin chain model with a particular choice of $R$-charges and background magnetic fluxes for flavor symmetries in the gauge theory side.
+Coefficients of the expectation value of the Baxter $Q$-operator and the conserved charges were understood in terms of correlation functions in gauge theories.

-We also studied the relation between correlation functions in A-twisted 2d $\mathcal{N}=(2,2)^*$ gauge theories and equivariant integration of equivariant quantum cohomology for the cotangent bundle of Grassmannians.
-A method of calculating the equivariant integration was described in Section \ref{sec:EQC}, which we expect to hold.
-We also considered Seiberg-like duality of 2d $\mathcal{N}=(2,2)^*$ to calculate the equivariant integration.
-We have checked several examples and found that the equivariant integration via the method described above are matched with the correlation functions.
+We also studied the relation between correlation functions in the A-twisted 2d $\mathcal{N}=(2,2)^*$ $U(N_c)$ gauge theories and the equivariant integration of equivariant quantum cohomology classes for the cotangent bundle of the Grassmannian.
+We calculated each of them for several examples, checked that they agree, and expect that the relation holds for general cases.
+For the case $N_c > N_f- N_c$, we used the isomorphism of Grassmannians to calculate the equivariant integration where such isomorphism corresponds to the Seiberg-like duality in the GLSM side.

-From the 2d $\mathcal{N}=(2,2)^*$ calculations where chiral ring relation is identified with Bethe subalgebra of XXX spin chain model, we did similar calculation for 3d $\mathcal{N}=2^*$.
-We calculated correlation functions of Wilson loops and checked that they agree with Bethe subalgebra of XXZ spin chain model.
+As the twisted chiral ring of the 2d $\mathcal{N}=(2,2)^*$ theory is identified with the Bethe subalgebra of the XXX$_{1/2}$ spin chain model, we were able to make a similar identification for the 3d $\mathcal{N}=2^*$ theory.
+We calculated correlation functions of Wilson loops and checked that they agree with the Bethe subalgebra of the XXZ$_{1/2}$ spin chain model. \\

 There are several interesting directions.
-Firstly, it will be interesting to find the analogue of the equivariant integration in equivariant quantum $K$-theory and match them with the correlation functions of Wilson loops in topologically twisted 3d $\mathcal{N}=2^*$ theory.
+Firstly, it will be interesting to find the analogue of the equivariant integration in the equivariant quantum $K$-theory and match them with the correlation functions of Wilson loops in the topologically twisted 3d $\mathcal{N}=2^*$ theory.